 FAA-mandated cockpit image recorders in commercial airliner cockpits

-Turbine-powered, nonexperimental, nonrestricted-category aircraft involved in fatal crashes investigated by the NTSB between 2005 and 2017 where no recording equipment was installed.
+Turbine-powered, nonexperimental, nonrestricted-category aircraft (operating under 14 CFR Part 91 or 135) in which flight crew were killed investigated by the NTSB between 2005 and 2020 where no recording equipment was installed.

 Our Solutions . . .
 Take Action Now!